 Secretary and General Counsel

-Tracey Bolotnick is a Partner at the law firm, Hurwit & Associates, and specializes in nonprofit law.
+Tracey Bolotnick is an attorney specializing in nonprofit and exempt organizations law.
 She has represented hundreds of private foundations, charities, social welfare organizations, trade associations, recreational clubs and political groups in the U.S. and abroad, advising on a range of issues from corporate and governance matters to tax compliance, labor and employment issues, and a host of other business matters including joint ventures, strategic affiliations, and contract negotiations.

 Tracey served for 12 years as General Counsel to Fund for the Public Interest, a Boston-based nonprofit, where she provided in-house legal services to a group of more than 100 nationwide 501(c)(3) and 501(c)(4) research, education and advocacy organizations focused, in part, on environmental protection and conservation.
 Prior to that, Tracey served as Vice President and Executive Director of the Varsavsky Foundation, a U.S. 501(c)(3) grantmaking foundation operating out of Madrid, Spain to bring technology to education in Latin America.
 Before working exclusively with nonprofit and tax-exempt organizations, Tracey worked in the New York and London offices of Sullivan & Cromwell, where she focused on international antitrust matters.